 Whether you plan your getaway around an event or it just happens to be on when you’re in town, there are plenty of incredible things to check out year-round in Brisbane.

-A winner with food-lovers, the Night Noodle Markets (July 26 – August 5) transforms South Bank into a massive Asian street-food wonderland and is definitely worth visiting.
-Also in the area, Regional Flavours welcomes an excellent lineup of celebrity chefs to showcase their talents in July (21 and 22), while Brisbane Festival (September 8-29) celebrates international and local theatre, music, dance, circus and opera, and concludes with the renowned spectacle that is Sunsuper Riverfire.
+A winner with food-lovers, the Night Noodle Markets transforms South Bank into a massive Asian street-food wonderland and is definitely worth visiting (due to return in 2022 after closing due to Covid – at the time of publishing dates were yet to be announced but be sure to Google for updates!).
+Also in the area, Regional Flavours welcomes an excellent lineup of celebrity chefs to showcase their talents in (returning in 2022 – check this site for annual date updates), while Brisbane Festival (usually in September, updates here) celebrates international and local theatre, music, dance, circus and opera, and concludes with the renowned spectacle that is Sunsuper Riverfire.

 Planning a Queensland getaway?
 Find the perfect accommodation here…